Convoy PQ 8: Convoy PQ 8

-Ships in column sailed at intervals of 400 yd until 1943, when the interval was increased to 600 yd then 800 yd to cater for inexperienced captains reluctant to keep so close.
-PQ 8 had a close escort of two minesweepers, HMS Harrier (Lieutenant-Commander E. P. Hinton) and Speedwell (Lieutenant-Commander J. J. Youngs) and arrived at Hvalfiord on 1 January 1942 at 8:20 p.m., Brundle being re-appointed convoy commodore for the voyage to Russia.
+Ships in column sailed at intervals of 400 yd until 1943 when the interval was increased to 600 yd then 800 yd to cater for inexperienced captains, reluctant to keep so close.
+Convoy PQ 8 had a close escort of two minesweepers, HMS Harrier (Lieutenant-Commander E. P. Hinton) and Speedwell (Lieutenant-Commander J. J. Youngs) that arrived at Hvalfiord on 1 January 1942 at 8:20 p.m., Brundle being re-appointed convoy commodore for the voyage to Russia.
 On 11 January, the convoy rendezvoused with the ocean escort comprising the destroyers HMS Matabele and Somali and the cruiser HMS Trinidad (Captain L. S. Saunders).